PROJECT STORY DRIFT

 First move to stabilize it

-Stop asking whether the project is documented clearly.
+Stop asking only whether the project is documented clearly.

 Start asking which version of the project each group is actually working from.